esmerek/terrific-zebra-dadb5/content/pages/index.md

       - title: Leverage Change
         image_alt: lorem-ipsum
         content: >
-          With digital strategies, we integrate people and organizational culture into a mindset of continuous change.
+          Think in solutions: Enrich your organizational culture and digital strategies with a positive mindset of continuous change and improvement.
         actions: []
         type: grid_item
       - title: Establish Agility